315+ Telescopes Ranked

 The Celestron Advanced VX 11″ SCT is an acceptable setup for visual astronomy or planetary imaging, but it isn’t ideal due to the limitations and lack of stability offered by the Advanceed VX mount compared to other C11/mount packages or a Dobsonian.
 Astrophotographers interested in deep-sky imaging will also want a different telescope and mount combination.

-The C11 XLT has a 3.25” rear thread, which can be utilized for certain add-on focusers and accessories, though it comes with a step-down adapter for standard 2” SCT threads to attach accessories such as a visual back, star diagonal, focal reducer, or camera adapter.
+The C11 XLT has a 3.25” thread on the rear of the optical tube, which can be utilized for certain add-on focusers and accessories, though it comes with a step-down adapter for standard 2” SCT threads to attach accessories such as a visual back, star diagonal, focal reducer, or camera adapter.

 The Advanced VX Equatorial Mount